oucar/car-auction-microservices/readme.md

 - Building and deploying microservices is usually done using containers. --> Docker, Kubernetes --> $$
 - Not usually recommended for small applications and/or small teams.
 Here I am though, building an auction app with microservices lol
 - Syncronous Messaging is not recommended.
 Use Asynchronous Messaging instead. --> Service Bus!
+- No request and response in async messaging.
+Just fire and forget.
+- RabbitMQ: Open source message broker software that implements the Advanced Message Queuing Protocol **(AMQP)**.
+    - Message Broker: An intermediary computer program module that translates a message from the formal messaging protocol of the sender to the formal messaging protocol of the receiver.
+    - Producer/Consumer: Producer sends a message to the broker, and the broker sends it to the consumer.
+    - Exchange: A message routing agent that routes messages to one or more queues.

 # Nuget packages and other development tools
 ## TODO COMPLETE THIS SECTION